OfficeDev/Office-IT-Pro-Deployment-Scripts/Get-NewOfficeUsers/README_Get-NewOfficeUsers.md

 		the PowerShell function in the script into your PowerShell session which will allow you to run the function from the console.

-4. Run the Update-UserLicenseData.ps1 script and specify a username and password.
+4. Run the Update-UserLicenseData.ps1 script and you will be prompted for the Office 365 username and password

-		Type Update-UserLicenseData -Username "administrator" -Password "adminpassword"
+		Type Update-UserLicenseData -Credentials (Get-Credential)

 ###Get-RecentlyLicensedUsers